ldiqual/docker-msvc/README.md

 Visual Studio Build Tools in Docker
 ===================================

-This is Visual Studio Build Tools running on Wine, running on Ubuntu, running on Docker.
+Visual Studio Build Tools 2017, running on Wine, running on Ubuntu, running on Docker.

 What's in it
 ------------